Shortage of New Cars Results in Fewer Choices and Higher Prices

 “Limited supply is a savvy shopper’s biggest enemy,” said Jack Gillis, author of The Car Book.

 So how do you deal with this new reality?
-If you don’t need to replace your car right now, maybe you should wait.
+If you don’t need to replace your car right now, consider waiting.

 Gillis expects the computer chip shortage and other repercussions of the pandemic will ease-up by the end of the year or early 2022.